Gkarios/My-obsidian-notes/Geopolitics/How Ukraine became a market economy and democracy - Documentary coverage by Sarcasmitron.md

 Russia launches a Full-Scale Invasion of Ukraine.
 4,500 soldiers with tanks, covering a portion Ukraine, circling around an area of Ukrainians, in which they killed every single civilian and combatant Ukrainian.

-Putin denied that they invaded and everyone believed them, calling it US propaganda with no evidence of tanks in Ukraine.
-Some of the Russians themselves had leaked their involvement through social media, and Russian tankers questioned by Ukraine also revealed their orders.
+Putin denied that they invaded and everyone believed him, Putin characterized Russia's contribution to this as US propaganda with no evidence of tanks in Ukraine.
+However, the Russian combatants themselves leaked their involvement through social media, and Russian tankers interrogated by Ukrainians also revealed their orders.

-Putin denied his involvement on the matter, and called them volunteers.
-The US took a neutral position and called this an "(alleged by NATO) Russian invasion".
-Every single mainstream publication except for Vox considered it alleged.
+Putin again denied his involvement on the matter, and called them volunteers.
+The US populous/media took a neutral position and called this an "Russian invasion, alleged by NATO".
+Every single mainstream publication except for Vox considered it an alleged invasion.

-However, Russian soldiers themselves defected to the Russian army because of family Russian soldier casualties, and revealed to have been ordered by Russian officials as professionals themselves.
+However, Russian soldiers themselves defected to the Russian army because of family casualties, and revealed to have been ordered by Russian officials to invade as professionals and not volunteers.
 Which undermined the Ukrainian "civil war" narrative entirely.
 While Russia could propagandize about Ukrainian deaths, they couldn't do it to Russian citizens.

 Russian independent journalists were prevented from reporting, and impartial media was shutdown (see Boris Nemtsov assasination).

 Russia signed a deal to pull out of Donbas, if East Ukraine has more autonomy from the Ukrainian state.

 In spite of this deal, Russians still claimed that the troops in Ukraine were not professionals but volunteers, they kept giving them lots of rocket artillery.
-Late September 2014 the Russians in East Ukraine started firing and bombing the Donetsk airport from densely populated Ukrainian areas near the airport, that because of this war were all destroyed.
-In 3 months the Russian rebels captured the airport and killed everyone, (The peace agreement had been made mind you.)
+Late September 2014 the Russians in East Ukraine started firing and bombing the Donetsk airport from densely populated Ukrainian areas near the airport, that consequently all got destroyed.
+In 3 months the Russian rebels captured the airport and killed everyone, (The peace agreement had already been made mind you.)

 In Jan 2015 Russians rocket attacked Debaltseve killing 31 civilians, 267 soldiers, capturing 120, wounding around 600.

-Russian attacks killed 12,000 Ukrainians.
+Russian attacks have killed 12,000 Ukrainians.

 Russia bombed Unity Rally 2/22/2015 killing dozens of civilians.

 #### 2019-2022
 ##### Trump's first impeachment
 In May 2019 Zelenskyy gets elected (yes, democratically).
-In July 2019 President Donald J. Trump orders an illegal investigation on his most likely political opponent in next year's elections Joe Biden [over his son's involvement in a Ukrainian gas company, Burisma](https://en.wikipedia.org/wiki/Biden%E2%80%93Ukraine_conspiracy_theory).
+In July 2019 President Donald J. Trump orders an illegal investigation on his upcoming political opponent, Joe Biden [over his son's involvement in a Ukrainian gas company, Burisma](https://en.wikipedia.org/wiki/Biden%E2%80%93Ukraine_conspiracy_theory).
 Trump pressured Ukraine to investigate by pausing US aid to the potentially corrupt country Ukraine.
-Specifically prevented roughly $400 million in military aid from entering Ukraine, raising security concerns.

 In September 2019 a whistleblower complaint alleged Trump's pressuring of Zelenskyy in the phone call to investigate Burisma in exchange for military aid to Ukraine.